open/close all folders

 - Climax Boss: Due to Evolution Worlds combining both games, he is downgraded from final boss to this.
 Not only that, but he was nerfed heavily to make up for the general state of the first half.
 His attacks were nerfed, his strongest attack comes out even more rarely and he is not longer perpetually five levels higher than Mag.
 That said, he's still challenging for that part of the game.

-- Cool Chair: His chair on ship, which actually lowers from the ceiling as seen in World of Sacred Device.
+- Cool Chair: His chair on the Imperial Cruiser (The "KronPrinz" in the port), which actually lowers from the ceiling as seen in World of Sacred Device.

 - Cutscene Power to the Max: His pistol attack isn't particularly harmful in his boss battle.
 It takes only one shot for him to incapacitate Mag during the ending.